hieuht2910/crypto-wallet/README.md

 }'
 ```

-You can prepare your testcase.

 ### 4. Verify the wallet after the transactions
 ```
 curl --location 'localhost:8080/api/v1/users/admin/wallets'
 ```
-The data should be kind of
+The data should be a kind of
 ```agsl
 [
     {